Quantum clocks are more precise than classical ones: Modelling clocks

 Following the above considerations, we continue with clocks whose maps $\cM_{C \to C T}^\delta$ provide states on $CT$ that are diagonal in the tick basis $\{\ket{0},\ket{1}\}$, and also satisfy the limit

 One may feel inclined to think of a clock whose ``ticks" convey additional information, such as the number of previous ticks produced by the clock.
 For example, often a church bell will produce different chimes to specify the passing of different hours.
 To treat this within our model, one may think of a (classical) counter, which merely counts the number of tick registers in the state $\ket{1}$.
 This way, if a tick occurs, one can read the counter and discern the time.
 Clearly the counter does not need any additional timing devices to function.
-Importantly, since such a counter only interacts with the tick registers and not the clock, it does not directly affect the evolution of the clock system $C$.\footnote{The state of the counter is independent of $C$ given the tick registers.}\Mspace
+Importantly, since such a counter only interacts with the tick registers and not the clockwork, it does not directly affect the evolution of the clockwork system $C$.\Mspace

 This concludes our discussion of the generic model of clocks.
-Real life clocks may also be subject to additional constraints, such as unavoidable de-coherence or power constraints \cite{Erker},\cite{thermoClockErker}.
+Real life clocks may also be subject to additional constraints, such as unavoidable de-coherence or power constraints \cite{Erker},\cite{Pauletal2017}.
+Since we are considering finite dimensional maps from the clockwork to itself which are continuous, this naturally leads to a finite power consumption, and de-coherence is addressed later with our classical clock case.
+We furthermore comment on aspects of the clock model in the conclusions, Section \ref{sec:conclusions}.